All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 The pustule is located under the stratum corneum of the epidermis, surrounding the opening of the hair follicle.
-Over time, purulent melting of this area of the follicle occurs.
-In the dermis, an inflammatory infiltrate is identified, localized around the upper part of the epithelial hair follicles.
+Over time, purulent melting of this part of the follicle occurs.
+An inflammatory infiltrate is detected in the dermis, localized around the upper part of the epithelial hair follicles.
 The infiltrate consists mainly of a large number of neutrophilic granulocytes.

-Folliculitis is a purulent inflammation of the hair follicle, caused more often by golden staphylococcus.
-Usually develops from ostiophalliculitis, clinically represents a small cone shaped pustule, in the center is permeated with gun hair.
-After opening the folliculitis and excretion of pus there is a small sore that is covered by a purulent-bloody crust, which later falls off with the formation of a pigmented spot or a scar.
+Folliculitis is a purulent inflammation of the hair follicle, most often caused by Staphylococcus aureus.
+It usually develops from ostiofolliculitis, clinically it is a small conical pustule, pierced in the center by vellus hair.
+After the folliculitis opens and pus is released, a small ulcer remains, which is covered with a purulent-bloody crust, which subsequently falls off with the formation of a pigment spot or scar.
 Elements can be single or multiple.

 Pathomorphology